Linear viscoelastic rheological FrBD models: Dynamical behavior and control applications

 \subsubsection{Frictional lag}

 Hess and Soom \cite{Hess} investigated the velocity-dependent dynamic behavior of friction during unidirectional motion.
 Their experiments demonstrated the presence of hysteresis in the friction force-velocity relationship: for a given velocity magnitude, the friction force is lower during deceleration than during acceleration.
 In addition, the width of the hysteresis loop was observed to vary with the rate of change of velocity, expanding or contracting as this rate increases.
+To assess whether the FrBD model reproduces this characteristic, a first set of simulations was performed by postulating the friction coefficient as